 - Refunds will be prorated on fees paid by Dalhousie scholarships and/or fee waiver.

 - A valid Dalhousie University ID must be presented in order for the student to receive a refund.
-Refunds can be made via email money transfer if the student has a Canadian bank account, or Western Union for students with international bank accounts.
+Refunds can be made via email money transfer if the student has a Canadian bank account, or Convera for students with international bank accounts.
+Students requesting a refund via email, are required to do so from either their dal.ca email address, or an email on our files.
+Your dal.ca email is your official means of communication for Dalhousie academic and administrative purposes.

-- No fee adjustment will be made for a student changing their degree or programme in the regular session after September 18, 2020 for the Fall term and after January 15, 2021 for the winter term.
+- No fee adjustment will be made for a student changing their degree or programme in the regular session after the add/drop date in September for the Fall term and after the add/drop date in January for the winter term.